 The Leesa post is also an example of this.
 Although I was excited about getting the mattress, I felt a basic review post would fall dry.

-I was horrified when one of my children wet the bed on the new mattress, but them I realized a silver lining in the whole situation would be to write about how we got the urine out of the brand new mattress.
+I was horrified when one of my children wet the bed on the new mattress, but then I realized a silver lining in the whole situation would be to write about how we got the urine out of the brand new mattress.

 Why I Personally Enjoy Writing Sponsored Content